- Where can I get information on becoming a professional counselor?

 Programs with two-year and eight-year accreditations both hold accredited status with CACREP.
 The full accreditation cycle is eight years.
 Programs that have a two-year accreditation have received the first two years of the accreditation cycle and need to submit a follow-up report addressing relatively minor standards-related deficiencies.
 The CACREP Board confers two-year accreditation to a program when there is a belief that the program can meet the specified deficiencies within the two-year period.
 Many programs begin an eight-year cycle by receiving accreditation for a two-year period.

 CACREP does accredit online counseling programs.
-Most online programs accredited to-date are more accurately described as hybrid programs as they require some degree of in-person instruction.
 CACREP reviews all programs against the same set of standards.
-The CACREP Directory includes a search function that will provide a listing of programs that self-identify as online programs.
+The CACREP Directory includes a filter function that will provide a listing of programs that self-identify as online programs.
 Students should note that licensing boards for counseling may have requirements around on-line education that vary by state.
 Further information on any such requirements can be obtained through the licensing board for a particular state.

 The CACREP Standards ensure that programs have qualified and professionally engaged faculty, resources to support learning, and curricula determined to be relevant to the work of counselors by the counseling profession.
 Further, the CACREP Standards include requirements that programs assess key performance indicators (KPIs) in relation to the curricular standards and that programs engage in ongoing program evaluation that include consideration of student learning, including KPIs.
 The results of these program evaluation activities can then be used to aid in program improvement over time.
 Student motivation, effort and engagement, however, are key factors influencing the extent to which student learning occurs in any preparation program.